UpCloudLtd/terraform-provider-upcloud/README.md

 ## Developing the Provider

-If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (version 1.12+ is _required_).
+If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (version 1.14+ is _required_).

 To compile the provider, run `go build`.
-This will build the provider and put the provider binary in the `$GOPATH/bin` directory.
+This will build the provider and put the provider binary in the current directory.

 ```sh
 $ go build